 DO YOU NEED A PRODUCT REVIEW?
 WANT TO CREATE A GIVEAWAY OF YOUR PRODUCTS?
 If you have a fashion, beauty or style product line and want an honest evaluation, or if you would like to create a giveaway or promotional event, please contact us.

-DISCLAIMER: No financial compensation or decorating samples were received in exchange for this post.
+DISCLAIMER: No financial compensation or product samples were received in exchange for this Decorating on a Budget post.
 Regardless, I only recommend products or services I believe will be good for my readers

 Named one of the Top 50 Beauty Blogs in the World by RebateZone.com, Susan Said… WHAT?! is your guide to a life filled with style.
 From must-have fashion and accessories, to gorgeous gardens, stunning interiors, plus the latest products and ideas for chic parties, you’ll find it here.
 Editor Susan Conforte McNeill is an author, entrepreneur, and co-founder of the literacy organization Success Won’t Wait!